This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 d) Limit effect

-Explanation: Threshold effect has low output signal to noise ratio.
-It contains large noise as compared to input signal to envelope detector.
+Explanation: Signal to Noise ratio is the measure of signal present with respect to the surrounding noise.
+Threshold effect has low output signal to noise ratio.
+It contains large noise as compared to input signal in envelope detector.
 In threshold effect, detection of message signal is difficult.

 a) is implemented using an SCA signal

 b) has a higher signal to noise ratio than mono FM

 Explanation: A stereo FM contains three major sections :- monomode, stereo mode and section common to both mono and stereo mode.
 The stereo section is much complicated than others.
 It uses DSBSC AM modulation, in which the carrier is suppressed and only the two sidebands are transmitted, for its process.

 8. Signal to noise ratio of a frequency modulated system is better than amplitude modulated system.

 Explanation: Signal to noise ratio is the ratio of signal power to the noise power.
 It is often described in decibels.
 Signal to noise ratio is the ratio of signal power to the noise power.
 It is the measure of signal present with respect to the surrounding noise.
 It is directly proportional to the modulation index and thus it increases with modulation index.
 It is better for frequency modulated systems.

 9. What will be the effect on power if the distance between the sidebands and center frequency increases?